keiwo/ESMAraPPI/README.md

-This repository contains relavant information of our research artical '*Pre-trained protein language model sheds new light on the prediction of Arabidopsis protein-protein interactions*'.
+This repository contains relavant information of our research artical '*Pre-trained protein language models shed new light on the prediction of Arabidopsis protein-protein interactions*'.

 ### Protein sequence embedding
-Please follow this instruction (https://github.com/facebookresearch/esm) to extracts embeddings from the ESM or use the pickle files we provide.
+Please follow this instruction (https://github.com/facebookresearch/esm) to extracts embeddings from the ESM or use the pickle file we provide.
 ### Prepare Python runtime environment
 We provide a file of conda virtual environment for you to refer.
 ### Run the code